Domains and Classifying Topoi: Chain completeness and infinitary domain theory

-\begin{remark}[$\sigma$-frames vs.\ bounded distributive lattices] Note that the inductivity of $\omega$ as shown in \Cref{prop:omegacolimit} is \emph{independent} of working with distributive lattices or $\sigma$-frames.
-The completeness result shown in \Cref{thm:complete} is the only one in this paper that works for $\sigma$-frames and not for bounded distributive lattices more generally.
-The reason is exactly because the normal form in \Cref{app:normalsigma} for the countably presented \emph{bounded distributive lattice} $\I[\N]/\pair{\ms{i}_n \ge \ms{i}_{n+1}}_{n:\N}$ will \emph{not} be isomorphic to $\Delta_\infty$.
+\begin{remark}[$\sigma$-frames vs.\ bounded distributive lattices] Note that the inductivity of $\omega$ as shown in \zcref{prop:omegacolimit} is \emph{independent} of working with distributive lattices or $\sigma$-frames.
+The completeness result shown in \zcref{thm:complete} is the only one in this paper that works for $\sigma$-frames and not for bounded distributive lattices more generally.
+The reason is exactly because the normal form in \zcref{app:normalsigma} for the countably presented \emph{bounded distributive lattice} $\I[\N]/\pair{\ms{i}_n \ge \ms{i}_{n+1}}_{n:\N}$ will \emph{not} be isomorphic to $\Delta_\infty$.
 More specifically, for the countably presented bounded distributive lattice $\I[\N]/\pair{\ms{i}_n \ge \ms{i}_{n+1}}_{n:\N}$, since it is a sequential colimit of the following finitely presented bounded distributive lattices

 and, due to the fact that the theory of bounded distributive lattices is \emph{finitary}, this sequential colimit of \emph{algebras} is computed the same as their \emph{underlying sets}.
-Via \Cref{prop:simplicesasalgebra}, the result can be identified as the subtype of $\Delta_\infty$,
+Via \zcref{prop:simplicesasalgebra}, the result can be identified as the subtype of $\Delta_\infty$,

 where $\Delta_\omega \hook \Delta_\infty$ in some sense is the order-dual to the inclusion $\omega\hook\ov\omega$.
 The fact that we have \emph{all} infinite increasing sequences in the case for $\sigma$-frames is clearly due to the fact that we have countable disjunctions in $\sigma$-frames, as when identifying $p$ in $\I[\N]/\pair{\ms{i}_n \ge \ms{i}_{n+1}}_{n:\N}$ with $p = p_0 \vee \bigvee_{n:\N}p_{n+1}\wedge \ms{i}_n$. \end{remark}